kdenhartog/Personal-Blog/_posts/2025-11-16-prediction-market-security-hedge.md

 the protocol was hacked.

-Additionally, since the prediction market would require evidence of a hack, the The shifting of the yes bet upwards can act as a canary signal to the user to automatically withdraw the funds.
+Additionally, since the prediction market would require evidence of a hack, the shifting of the yes bet upwards can act as a canary signal to the user to automatically withdraw the funds.
 In this way, a hacker could conduct the hack and receive both the funds from the uninsured (since it's an opt-in bet) and a portion of the bet.

-I'm not totally convinced the incentive structures are properly structured yet, But I think there's merit to the use of prediction markets as an insurance mechanisms.
+I'm not totally convinced the incentive structures are properly structured yet, But I think there's merit to the use of prediction markets as an insurance mechanism.
 Can anyone come up with a better structure that generates revenue for an arbitrary protocol, protects the user's funds in a catastrophic event like this, and allows the hacker to claim some portion of the funds as a bounty structure (presumably they'd return the uninsured funds to prevent criminal